 Hello and welcome to the community for Adult Acne on HealthUnlocked!

-My name is Bex and my adult acne started when I was about 21 years old.
+My adult acne started when I was about 21 years old.
 I got put on a lots of different types of short-term antibiotics, before becoming resistant to them.
 I spent a small fortune on different cleansers, masks, exfoliators and creams, tried lots of different types of long-term antibiotics and experimented with fad diets.
 I found people with perfect skin advising me to "just drink more water!" the most frustrating of all!